huongpham211/camelCup/README.md

 # camelCup
-two player version of the board game using comand line
+two player version of the board game using comand line including some swing UI